Creatine for more muscle strength and performance

 Creatine for ALS

 Scientific studies also provide evidence that creatine can also be helpful for patients with ALS (amyotrophic lateral sclerosis).
 Amyotrophic lateral sclerosis is a disease from the group of motor neuron diseases.
-The incurable disease is characterized by a progressive and irreversible degeneration of the muscle-moving nerve cells.
+The incurable disease is characterised by a progressive and irreversible degeneration of the muscle-moving nerve cells.

 Since the disease is not curable, the focus in treatment is on symptom relief.
 Creatine can be used to support the treatment of symptoms, especially in the short term and in the event of temporary stress.